MrDoe/OEchat/README.md

 Everything is loaded concurrently, so stop other models (`ollama stop` / unload ollama models you are not using) before starting.
-If a service fails with CUDA OOM, free VRAM first, then retry — the services load lazily.
+If a service fails with CUDA OOM, free VRAM first, then retry.
+The services load lazily.

 Tuning:
 - `WHISPER_COMPUTE_TYPE=float16` (`infra/asr/run.sh`) — slightly better